Information for Educators

 A message from the president/CEO of The Internship Depot.

 For a number of reasons, not the least of which is the emerging research about the need for a new set of ‘not-so-soft’ skills that our young adults will need to be successful in post-secondary education and work, we determined it was time to reinvent the traditional internship experience.
 For years, research has pointed to the importance of academic success in challenging coursework as the key indicator of college success.
-But new research has expanded that mandate, and we have taken that challenge to heart!
+But new research has added more information about what works and what doesn’t as students work their way through college, and we have taken that challenge to heart.
 Learn More.

 So, in fact, we did nothing less than reinvent the internship experience!
 We transformed the decades-old model from an exercise that provided almost no preparation and relatively passive experiences for a limited number of teens into one that:

 - offers a much longer preparation period (featuring effective, dynamic, and experiential learning activities),

 - requires a much shorter (two-week) internship commitment,

 - is an instructional (unpaid) experience that unfolds online (students are never on the business site), and